christophwi/MaxQuant.Live/docs/runScanProtocol.rst

 1. Create a new Xcalibur method via the standard method editor.
 Enter LC settings, Tune files, etc. as you would normally do.
 Please refer to the Xcalibur user manual for help.
 Caution: Make sure that the MS method duration is equal to your LC run time.
 2. In the MS method, create one Full MS – SIM scan with the scan range m/z 909 to MaxQuant.Live Id, for example m/z 909 to 1001 for the MaxQuant.Live scan protocol with the unique identifier 1001 created above.
 Set the scan runtime to an arbitrary value >1 min, but less than the method duration.
 The scan resolution should be equal to the Full Scan resolution set in the MaxQuant.Live scan protocol.
 3. Add a second Full MS – SIM scan as in Step 2,  but now set the scan range from m/z 908 to “1000 + LC run time”, for example m/z 908 to 1100 for a 100 min LC-MS experiment.
-This step is not required but recommended.
+This step is required!
+If you forget it your instrument can switch to mode in which MaxQuant.Live won't start anymore.
+In this case the instrument has to be restarted.
 4. Review all settings and save the method.

 Data acquisition